-The event will not provide a bagdrop service so the clothes you wear during the brevet must be carried on the bike from start to finish.
+The event will not provide a bag-drop service so the clothes you wear during the brevet must be carried on the bike from start to finish.
 For this reason, choose clothes that will give you as many combinations as possible instead of items that you may only use once or not at all.
 A system with layers of thinner garments that have different properties is recommended.
-They give you the possiblity to regulate your temperature during the day by making short stops to remove or put on a layer that are then stored in your back pocket for later use.
+They give you the possibility to regulate your temperature during the day by making short stops to remove or put on a layer that are then stored in your back pocket for later use.
 Lined shoe covers, windproof vests, and leg and arm warmers are practical in conditions with varying temperatures.

 The event MSR uses a simple and easy-to-use website during the race for tracking purposes and for personal safety in the mountains.
 By checking in at checkpoints via the website both the organiser and friends and families will be able to follow your progress along the course.
-For this reason, perhaps even if you want to take photos, it is important that your mobile phone is switched on during the race.
-For international participants outside the EU/EES a prepaid solution will be practical, Telia Prepaid.
+For this reason, perhaps even if you want to take photos, it is important that your mobile phone is switched on during the whole ride.

 In Sweden and Norway, the standard voltage is 230V.
 Sockets: type F Schuko (EE 7/4) and type C Europlug.

 You will have a good chance of seeing moose, reindeer and foxes close to the road, especially in the evening and night.
-You may also see red deer and roe deer, and in rare cases wolverene, lynx or pine marten; perhaps even grey wolf or brown bear.
+You may also see red deer and roe deer, and in rare cases wolverine, lynx or pine marten; perhaps even grey wolf or brown bear.
 On the mountain lakes you will find birds such as whooper swan, mute swan, and arctic loon.
-In farm meadows you may see common crane, canada geese and greylag geese.
+In farm meadows you may see common crane, Canada geese and greylag geese.
 In the forests you may see black woodpecker, great spotted woodpecker, common cuckoo, capercaillie and black grouse, but also birds of prey such as boreal owl.
 You also have a chance of seeing larger birds of prey such as golden eagle and rough-legged hawk.
 Above the tree line you may see rock ptarmigan.
-In Norway around Lake Rössvattnet, domestic sheep roam loose on the roads.
+In Norway around Lake Røssvattnet, domestic sheep roam loose on the roads.
 Down by the sea you will perhaps see a white-tailed eagle soaring above the Ranfjord among arctic tern and several species of gulls.

 The right of public access to the wilderness prevails in both Sweden and Norway, which means that it is permitted to both camp and swim in privately owned forests and lakes as long as you do not litter or destroy; or are in close vicinity to private homes (if so, ask permission first).
 In the mountains, the water in streams is drinkable.
 However, do not drink from stagnant water.
 The water should be running and clear.